Xiaoyan-Li/Xiaoyan-Li.github.io/_pages/talks.md

 nav_order: 5
 ---

-Here is a selection of my **invited talks**, **conference presentations**, and **seminar lectures**.
-My talks often explore how *applied category theory*, *machine learning*, and *dynamic system modeling* can be combined to create modular, interpretable, and data-driven frameworks for complex phenomena.
+Here is a selection of my invited talks, conference presentations, and seminar lectures.

-### Recent & Upcoming Talks
+## Recent and upcoming talks

-- *To be updated soon.*
+- To be updated soon.

-### Recordings & Slides
+## Recordings and slides

 Slides and recordings of selected talks are available upon request.
-Upcoming events and invited talks will be announced on the [News](/news/) page.
+Upcoming events and invited talks will be announced on the /news/ page.

-*If you would like to invite me to give a talk or seminar, please feel free to reach out by email.*
+If you would like to invite me to give a talk or seminar, please feel free to reach out by email.